nynymike/passport-sample/README.md

 # Passport Proxy

 ## Description
-This node proxy app allows the authentication of OpenID Connect clients to its respective Identity Provider(IP).
-It receives the issuer URL that the client is supposed to be authenticated against and sets the configuration parameters for the passport strategy with client and issuer info.
-Once the authentication succeeds it redirects the client to its respective callback URI registered on the IP.
+This node proxy app allows the authentication of OpenID Connect clients to its respective OpenID Provider(OP).
+The issuer URL of the target OP is sent via parameters to passport.
+Once the authentication succeeds, the client redirects the browser back to the respective redirect_uri registered on the OP.

 ## Diagram